SrijanBadhya/Debsoc/Running the PES Debsoc.md

 These are fairly empty on Saturday and Sunday.
 AND ALL OF THEM HAVE MULTIPLE POWER SOCKETS!!

 How to access this place:

-(Obviously follow the following instructions in Kannada)
+(Obviously talk to the security in Kannada)
 Security guards might tell you that it's closed when you enter B block.
 Reply to this saying that you're not going inside, you'll just be outdoors.
 If they say that it's restricted, tell them that the Debate Club is doing an online competition here, just like they have been doing for the last 2 years.
 If all else fails, say that you know a security guard named Shankar.
 If Shankar is there, tell him that you're the kids of Srijan. 😂😂